download

 fotor_2023-6-1_12_55_58.jpeg

-"After Budapest come fast circuits where we should be the ones to go fast, like in Canada".
+"After Budapest there are fast circuits where we should be fast, like in Canada".

 And Jean Todt adds: